Prerequisites and the Process

 A. State-Mandated Introductory Courses

-There is no minimum required GPA to take these introductory classes.
-Declare this program of study in the ENGL department.
+There is no minimum required GPA to take these introductory classes and they are not sequenced.

 EDUC 2110 Investigating Critical & Contemporary Issues in Education